llafuente/language-spec/general/scope.md

 1.2.
 This specification includes a compliance language unit test.
 This test is included in the best effort basis.
-Try to include most of the features, constraints, limits
+Try to include most of the features, constraints, limits.

 1.3.
 This specification also includes the metaprogramming implementation of many